ehsanasgari/DiTaxa/installations/README.md

 </tbody>
 </table>

-# Installation instruction using miniconda on linux and MacOSx
+# Installation instruction using miniconda on Linux and MacOSx

 We recommend to use a conda virtual environment for installation of DiTaxa.